mirzakopic/api-syncagent/docs/getting-started.md

 ## Sync Agent Installation

-The Sync Agent can be installed into any namespace, but in our example we are going with `k8c-system`.
+The Sync Agent can be installed into any namespace, but in our example we are going with `kcp-system`.
 It doesn't necessarily have to live in the same Kubernetes cluster where it is synchronizing data to, but that is the common setup.
 Ultimately the Sync Agent synchronizes data between two kube endpoints.